tomgeorge/tomgeorge.github.io/_posts/2015-02-02-setting-up-ssh.md

 Optionally change the Port in the same file.
 If you do this, it might be a good idea to change the port value in `ssh_config` on the machine you use to connect as well.
 This saves you from having to specify the port every time with `ssh -p`.

+To see the impact of these changes, restart ssh on the remote machine:

+`sudo service ssh restart`